 Below, you’ll find our gear essentials for exploring this cave.

-- Merrell Moab Mid Gore-Tex Hiking Boots: waterproof shoes are ideal when exploring the wet and puddle-riddled paths inside the caves.
+- Waterproof shoes and jacket are ideal when exploring the wet and puddle-riddled paths inside the caves.

-- The North Face TKA Glacier Fleece Jacket: it’s quite cold inside the cave (approx. 8°C), so you may want some warm layers.
+- A warm jacket is ideal it’s quite cold inside the cave (approx. 8°C), so you may want some warm layers.

 Because the caves are so well-lit, you won’t need to take your own headlamp.
 Whilst, tripods aren’t allowed.